iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="MethodType+toJSON"></a>

 ### methodType.toJSON() ⇒ <code>any</code>
-Serializes a `ProofPurpose` object as a JSON object.
+Serializes a `MethodType` object as a JSON object.

 **Kind**: instance method of [<code>MethodType</code>](#MethodType)
 <a name="MethodType.Ed25519VerificationKey2018"></a>